tencentyun/intlcloud-documents/yehe_doc/基础存储服务/对象存储/购买指南/免费额度_intl_en.md

 ## Access and Query

-After you sign up for a Tencent Cloud account as instructed in [Signing Up](https://intl.cloud.tencent.com/document/product/378/17985) and log in to the [COS console](https://console.cloud.tencent.com/cos5) to activate the COS service, the system will automatically issue the free tier to your account.
+After you sign up for a Tencent Cloud account as instructed in [Signing Up](https://www.tencentcloud.com/document/product/378/17985) and log in to the [COS console](https://console.cloud.tencent.com/cos5) to activate the COS service, the system will automatically issue the free tier to your account.

+You can view the availability, effective date, and expiration time of the free tier on the [Resource Packs > Free Tier](https://console.cloud.tencent.com/cos5/package/free) page in the console.